raspberrypi/usbboot/secure-boot-recovery/README.md

 `pieeprom.bin` can then be flashed to the bootloader EEPROM via `rpiboot`.

+## Program secure-boot mode
+Secure boot is implemented by programming the hash of the customer public key into the SoC OTP memory.

+Once set:-

+* The bootloader will only load OS images signed with the customer private key.
+* The EEPROM configuration file must be signed with the customer private key.
+* It is not possible to downgrade to an old version of the bootloader that doesn't support secure boot.

+**WARNING: This operation cannot be undone and the key hash cannot be changed.**

+To enable this edit the `config.txt` file in this directory and set `program_pubkey=1`

+### Disabling VideoCore JTAG

+VideoCore JTAG may be permanently disabled by setting `program_jtag_lock=1` in `config.txt`.
+This option has no effect unless secure-boot has been enabled.

+See default secure-boot-recovery [config.txt](config.txt) file.

 ## Program the EEPROM image using rpiboot
 * Power off CM4
 * Set nRPIBOOT jumper and remove EEPROM WP protection
 * If possible connect a UART to the CM4 and capture the output for debug
+* Power ON CM4

 ```bash
 cd secure-boot-recovery